Updated: Jul 31

 This is like exercising or building a brick wall.
 In the beginning you may not see much of a difference.
 But if you continue working towards your goals, you start seeing results as time passes.

 You can set financial goals, spiritual goals, relationship goals, business goals, health goals, charity goals, material goals, hobby goals and personal goals.
-I set goals in my spiritual, family, health, professional and financial area.
+I set goals in my spiritual, family, health, professional and financial area. you can achieve your weight loss goals by setting them just like me.

 Here is a great example: If your goal is to own a house, maybe you can start by saving a down payment for an apartment, buy the apartment, save more money while you pay off the loan, sell the apartment and buy a house.
 You can set how much money you need and how long and what you need to do to save it, how long it will take you to pay off the apartment and how to save extra to pay for your new house.
 This may take you a few years, but if you have your goal in your head, you can do extra stuff every day to reach your goal compared to going with the flow and not achieving anything.